ihsanbudiman/hangry/README.md

    - Once the cart is ready and a promo is created, you can fetch a list of eligible promos.

 4. **Place Order**
-   - You can redeem an order after adding items to the cart.
-Multiple promos can be used.
+   - You can place an order after adding items to the cart.
+Multiple promos can be applied.
-   - After four orders, the user is marked as a loyal user.
+   - After four orders, a user is classified as a loyal user.
+   - There are two types of promos:
+     - **Buy X Get Y**: This promo can be redeemed if the user meets the required minimum product order.
+For example, buying at least three of item X grants an additional quantity of item Y.
+     - **Percentage Discount**: This promo can be redeemed if the user meets the minimum order amount specified in the promo.
+   - There are four promo categories:
+     - **All:** Available to all customers who meet the criteria.
+     - **City:** Applicable only to users in a specific city.
+     - **Loyal User:** Available exclusively to users classified as loyal.
+     - **New User:** Can be redeemed by newly registered users within their first month.
+After one month, this promo is no longer available.

 ---